 Now Fiat Chrysler Automobiles North America, the former Chrysler Group is third-largest homegrown US auto manufacturer.
-It is the parent for three distinctly American brands - Chrysler, Dodge and Jeep - and now also a growing collection of Fiat's European vehicles.
-The local business has undergone numerous upheavals in recent years, and several different owners.
+It is the parent for three distinctly American brands - Chrysler, Dodge and Jeep - and now also a small selection of Fiat's European vehicles.
+The Chrysler business has undergone numerous upheavals in recent years, and several different owners.
 Having first narrowly avoided collapse at the end of the 1970s it was eventually acquired by Germany's Daimler in 1997 to form global giant DaimlerChrysler.
-Though presented at first as a merger of equals, that arrangement quickly turned into a takeover of the American business by its German partners.
+Though presented at first as a merger of equals, this arrangement quickly turned into a takeover of the American business by its German partners.
 The experiment never really worked, and Daimler cut its ties after a decade, selling the business to private equity investors.
 By the end of 2008, the newly independent group was once again on the brink of catastrophe, saved from bankruptcy only by funding from the US and Canadian governments.
-After struggling for months to present the US government with a turnaround plan that would justify further investment, Chrysler finally agreed terms for a partnership with Italian carmaker Fiat, put into action in 2009.
-Performance has improved dramatically since then, and Fiat acquired management control of the business during 2011.
+After struggling for months to present the US government with a turnaround plan that would justify further investment, Chrysler finally agreed a partnership with Italian carmaker Fiat, put into action in 2009.
+Fiat acquired management control of the business during 2011.
 After two years of further negotiations, it agreed a full merger of the two companies in early 2014.

 Selected Chrysler, Dodge & Jeep advertising